Brewers vs. Diamondbacks Player Props Betting Odds

 Yelich Stats

-- Yelich has picked up at least one hit in two games in a row.
-During his last five outings he is batting .444 with four doubles, a home run, three walks and four RBI.
+- Yelich has hit safely in three games in a row.
+In his last five games he is hitting .375 with three doubles, a triple, three walks and an RBI.

 Yelich Recent Games